JediDork/MQTTAlarmPanel/README.md

 1. Runs on Kivy/Python - No need to boot to Raspberry Pi desktop!
 2. Control of Manual MQTT Alarm in Home Assistant thanks to paho-mqtt
 3. GPIO control for a Piezo Buzzer thanks to RPi.GPIO
-4. Screensaver for night mode thanks to rpi_backlight
+4. Screen dimmer for night mode thanks to rpi_backlight
 5. Settings menu (currently in development - half way there)

 # Usage